enmanuelbayen/blog-app/README.md

 ### Key Features <a name="key-features"></a>

-- Module and class for the application
+- Database
-- Ruby linters
+- Ror linters
+- Migration

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LIVE DEMO -->